COVID-19 Resource Page

 Cytokine and chemokine responses to bacterial, fungal, viral, and Toll-like receptor agonist stimulation decreased at 28 days after the 2nd vaccination.
 A sustained decrease in cytokine response to viral stimulants, but not to bacterial stimulants was found six months after the 2nd BNT162b2 vaccination

-Cardiac outcomes in adolescents diagnosed with COVID-19 vaccine-associated myocarditis indicate subclinical myocardial dysfunction in 58% of patients up to one year after the diagnosis
+58% of adolescents diagnosed with COVID vaccine-associated myocarditis had subclinical myocardial dysfunction up to one year after the diagnosis

 The median deformation of RBCs was higher in seropositive and vaccinated participants than in seronegative participants, but only within 6 months of SARS-CoV-2-seroconversion.